"They always say time changes things. But you actually have to change them yourself."

 Free speech facilitates progress!
 Free speech, free inquiry, the free marketplace of ideas...
 This is how we got here.
 As Salman Rushdie once put it, "Free speech is the whole thing, the whole ball game.
 Free speech is life itself."

 But these days one's speech can get them fired.
-Dare to suggest, for instance, that differences between cultures may account for differences in achievement (instead of systemic racism), and your skull will be among the dozens on Golgotha.
+Dare to suggest, for instance, that differences between cultures may account for differences in achievement (instead of systemic racism), and your skull will be among the multitude on Golgotha.

 Our institutions (academia, entertainment, publishing) do not seem to value the free marketplace of ideas.
 They are, by all appearances, not exploring the full range of voices in our society.
 Donald Trump may be a threat to our democracy, but so is literary fiction in its current state, which has seemingly become a group of “ideological soulmates,” to quote John M. Ellis, author of The Breakdown of Higher Education.
 By our light, mainstream literary fiction refuses to offer its readers opposition to established ideas.
 As a result, there's no "quality control" to readers' thinking.
-If people are not thinking about the other side, can they even be said to be thinking?
+And if people are not thinking about the other side, can they even be said to be thinking?

 The American Association of Colleges and Universities defines critical thinking as "a habit of mind characterized by the comprehensive exploration of issues, ideas, artifacts, and events before [emphasis added] accepting or formulating an opinion or conclusion."
 If we're not comprehensively exploring issues, ideas, artifacts, etc., then we cannot claim to be critical thinkers.